 It is common for varicose veins to become acutely inflamed and cause severe pain and blood clots.
 Rarely, failure of the veins to properly return the blood back to the heart (known as venous insufficiency), can cause skin breakdown.

 But if the discomfort is not severe, doctors suggest females undergo treatment after delivering the baby.
-With the laser surgery for varicose veins, you would not have any pain, cuts/stitches or blood loss.
-The recovery period after laser surgery is minimal and the female can continue her daily routine life, including taking care of her newborn right after the treatment.
-Drop your number for a callback and get rid of varicose veins permanently, without any pain or hassles.
+With laser surgery for varicose veins, you would not have any pain, cuts/stitches, or blood loss.
+The recovery period after laser surgery for varicose veins is minimal and the female can continue her daily routine life, including taking care of her newborn right after the treatment.